NirajMaharjan007/java-plane/README.md

 ## How to Run the Program
-> Use terminal and type gradlew build or gradle(if you have gradle installed) build then gradlew or gradle run
+> Use terminal and type gradlew build or gradle(if you have gradle installed) build then gradlew run or gradle run